guijoazeiro/conversion-microservice/README.md

 [![Language](https://img.shields.io/badge/Language-English-blue)](#file-conversion-microservices)
 [![Language](https://img.shields.io/badge/Language-Português-green)](README.pt-br.md)

 This project is a file conversion system implementation using microservices architecture with Go and Node.js.
-The system consists of two microservices:
+The system consists of three microservices:

 1. **conversion-worker**: responsible for performing video and audio file conversion using FFmpeg.
 2. **conversion-api**: responsible for managing file conversion requests and interacting with the conversion microservice and storing metadata.